Emergent Causality and the Foundation of Consciousness: Awareness

 \subsection{How might we represent The Mirror Symbol Hypothesis?}

-There would exist a task $\Omega = \langle S_\Omega, D_\Omega, M_\Omega \rangle$ which describes every decision $k$ might ever make which meets some threshold of ``good enough'' \cite{bennettmaruyama2022a,bennett2022a}. \begin{definition}[Higher and lower level statements] A statement $c \in L$ is higher level than $a \in L$ if $Z_{a} \subset Z_c$, which is written as $a \sqsubset c$\footnote{Extension creates a lattice of statements, where the weakest statements represent the highest level of abstraction, and the strongest the lowest.}. \end{definition} A model $m_\Omega \in M_\Omega$ is $k$'s ``highest level'' intent or goal (given the threshold), meaning $Z_\Omega = D_\Omega$.
-Using $m_\Omega$ and $k$'s observation of decision $d$ made in situation $s$ by $j$, $k$ could construct a lower level model $m_\omega \sqsubset m_\Omega$ such that $d \in Z_s \cap Z_{m_\omega}$.
+Assume there exists a task $\Omega$ which describes every decision $k$ might ever make which meets some threshold of ``good enough'' \cite{bennettmaruyama2022a,bennett2022a} at a given point in time. \begin{definition}[higher and lower level statements] A statement $c \in L$ is higher level than $a \in L$ if $Z_{a} \subset Z_c$, which is written as $a \sqsubset c$. \end{definition} A model $m_\Omega \in M_\Omega$ is $k$'s ``highest level'' intent or goal (given the threshold), meaning $Z_\Omega = D_\Omega$.
+Using $m_\Omega$ and $k$'s observation of decision $d$ made in situation $s$ by $j$ (the observation of which would also be a decision), $k$ could construct a lower level model $m_\omega \sqsubset m_\Omega$ such that $d \in Z_s \cap Z_{m_\omega}$.
 In other words, $m_\omega$ is a rationale constructed by $k$ to explain $j$'s intervention.
-A companion paper \cite{bennett2023d} on the computation of meaning explores this in more depth.
-For our purposes it suffices to say that in combining emergent causality and identity with The Mirror Symbol Hypothesis \cite{bennettmaruyama2022a} and symbol emergence \cite{bennett2022a}, we have a mechanistic explanation of the ability to reason about one's own identity and intent, and that of others.
-Following these arguments to their logical conclusion, the ability to predict how one's own intent is modelled by another is also of value in predicting that other's behaviour.
-This suggests that the maximisation of performance may necessitate identity $k$ constructing a model of $j$'s model of $k$, and $j's$ model of $k's$ model of $j$ and so on to the extent permitted by the vocabulary (memory and other computational resources being a limitation).
+Related work explores this in more depth \cite{bennett2022a,bennettmaruyama2022a}.
+For our purposes it suffices to point out that in combining emergent causality, identity, The Mirror Symbol Hypothesis \cite{bennettmaruyama2022a} and symbol emergence \cite{bennett2022a}, we have a mechanistic explanation of the ability to reason about one's own identity and intent, and that of others, in terms of interventions.
+Likewise the ability to predict how one's own intent is modelled by another is also of value in predicting that other's behaviour.
+In tasks of the sort encountered by living organisms, optimal performance would necessitate identity $k$ constructing a model of $j$'s model of $k$, and $j's$ model of $k's$ model of $j$ and so on to the greatest extent permitted by $\mathfrak{v}$ (the finite memory and any other limitations one's ability to represent predictions of predictions of predictions ad infinitum).